americocunhajr/EPIDEMIC/README.md

 # Epidemiology Educational Code

-**EPIDEMIC** is an easy to run educational Matlab code for simulation of epidemiological systems, consisting of the following modules:
+**EPIDEMIC** is an easy to run educational Matlab code for simulation of epidemiological dynamical systems.
+This package includes the following modules:

 xxx.m - main file